-Nevada's total gold production to date exceeds 225 Moz, and its current annual production is approximately 5Moz, about the same as that of Canada.
-Less than half of Nevada's bedrock is exposed in its mountain ranges, and the 225 Moz produced to date clusters near these exposed bedrock areas.
-The bedrock and geology beneath the cover in Nevada's valley basins is in most cases no different than that exposed in its ranges, and so is deemed to be as prospective.
+Nevada's total gold production to date exceeds 225 million ounces, and its current annual production is approximately 5 million ounces, about the same as that of Canada.
+Less than half of Nevada's bedrock is exposed in its mountain ranges, and the 225 million ounces of production to date clusters near these exposed bedrock areas.
+The bedrock and geology beneath the cover in Nevada's valley basins is no different than that exposed in its ranges, and so is deemed to be as prospective.
 However, these covered areas have seen limited systematic exploration to date because conventional regional-scale geochemical sampling programs are ill-suited to looking under cover.
 Furthermore, the high cost of conventional drilling has precluded the wide-spread use of drilling as a follow-up prospecting tool to evaluate meaningful numbers of targets from regional-scale exploration.
 The result is that half of Nevada, the world's highest gold producing jurisdiction by area, remains underexplored.

 NGE's team has spent the last decade to integrate the use of hydrogeochemistry (groundwater chemistry) with conventional exploration tools to develop a Nevada-specific regional-scale geochemical exploration program to evaluate Nevada's basins.
 With innovative technology, NGE has completed the world's largest groundwater sampling program for gold exploration, collecting approximately 6,000 samples, to evaluate Nevada's covered basins for new gold exploration targets.
-To advance follow-up targets, NGE has overcome the high drilling costs that have previously prohibited the wide-spread use of drilling as a prospecting tool by developing a truck-mounted small-diameter RC drill rig, tailored specifically to the drilling conditions in Nevada's basins (analogous to RAB drilling in other parts of the world), which the Company calls its Scorpion drill rig.
+To advance follow-up targets, NGE has developed a truck-mounted small-diameter RC drill rig, tailored specifically to collecting low-cost groundwater samples (analogous to RAB drilling in other parts of the world), which the Company calls its Scorpion drill rig.

-By integrating hydrogeochemistry and early-stage low-cost drilling with conventional exploration methods, NGE is generating and advancing a portfolio of gold exploration projects.
+By integrating hydrogeochemistry and early-stage low-cost drilling with proven exploration methods, NGE is generating and advancing a portfolio of gold exploration projects.
 NGE and its exploration partners have now drilled more than 18,000 metres on targets defined by its integrated exploration program, and at several projects have discovered new large hydrothermal systems, with spatial extents covering several square kilometres, defined by system-appropriate alteration in bedrock over significant drill intervals (>30 metres) containing widespread low-level gold (10-100 ppb) and associated trace-element geochemistry consistent with the geologic and geochemical footprints of Nevada's large gold deposits.
-These are the types of footprints that have yielded multi-million-ounce gold deposits in Nevada, and with these results NGE believes that it has demonstrated the validity of its integrated exploration program to discover and advance new high-quality gold targets in otherwise blind settings.
+These are the types of footprints that have yielded multi-million-ounce gold deposits in Nevada, and with these results NGE has demonstrated the validity of its integrated exploration program to discover and advance new high-quality gold targets in otherwise blind settings.

-By overcoming the challenges and radically reducing the costs of exploring in Nevada's covered basins, NGE is taking meaningful steps to open up this important new search space for district-scale exploration.
+By overcoming the challenges and radically reducing the costs of exploring in Nevada's covered basins, NGE is taking meaningful steps to open up this important new space for district-scale exploration.
 NGE's business model is to create shareholder value by leveraging its properties and technology through generative exploration, joint ventures, and other exploration partnerships with the specific goal of discovering large new Carlin-type gold deposits (CTGDs).

-Management Discussion and Analysis - Form 51-102F1 For the Six Months Ended October 31, 2018
+Management Discussion and Analysis - Form 51-102F1 For the Nine Months Ended January 31, 2019